 Your best bet is to proactively work with your employees to know every day in the calendar year that they might need.

 Now, it should be noted that all this information is based on employment in the U.S. If you live in another country, it looks a little different.

 As you can see, holiday pay is treated differently depending on where you live.
 If you’re not sure what the policy is for your area, and we didn’t cover it above, be sure to do your research before writing a holiday pay policy for your business

 Speaking of holiday pay policies, let’s take a look at how those work.

 Since, in the United States, you’re not legally required to do much for your employees on holidays, you can be as stingy or generous with the holiday pay as you like.
 Either way, it’s a good idea to have some policies in place for when your employees ask.

-A good place to start is with the federal holidays.
-It’s pretty standard for your business to have some or most of these holidays off — Christmas and Thanksgiving are a good example of these.
-But, if you still want people to work on Columbus and Groundhog Day, that’s entirely up to you.
+An excellent place to start is with the federal holidays.
+It’s standard for your business to have some or most of these holidays off — Christmas and Thanksgiving are good examples.
+But if you still want people to work on Columbus, Juneteenth National Independence Day, and Groundhog Day, that’s entirely up to you.

 The best place to start is by outlining the specifics of your holiday policies.
 Here are a few questions to ask yourself to help figure these out:

 What dates will you set as paid holidays, and which will not be?